StarfishWP/starfish-reviews-lite/readme.txt

 == Frequently Asked Questions ==

 = Can I use this to encourage reviews on ______ website? = Yes, you can send people to whatever URL you want.
-So as long as the destination is 1. a website, and 2. is publicly linkable, you can send people there.
+So as long as the destination is 1. a website, and 2. publicly linkable, you can send people there.
 Note: some sites may make it more difficult than others to actually leave a review, and most require an account (eg. Google for Google My Business, Amazon for product reviews, etc).

 = Could you add _____ feature? =
 Feel free to let us know on the support forum.
 We'll consider adding new features and functionality to this Lite version of the plugin.
 Take note that the Pro editions already have many more features and functionality and have many more already scheduled for upcoming releases.